 They would interact with the plants and animals etc that they found in the physical environment but also during meditation and consultation with the Shaman.

 The qualities of each of these would then apply to the lessons they have to learn, for example, patience, intuition, mastering anger, and aggression.

 It was very much about experiencing one’s inner landscape and populating it with the spirit guides and animals that would lead them on their life path.

 Thus would their purpose and ‘vision’ be realized.

-In all kinds of Shamanic Journeying, it is important for one to develop their inner landscape.
-This can be shaped how you choose and populated with all your guides, angels, animals, and anything else that you find precious.
+In all kinds of Shamanic Journeying, it's important for one to develop their inner landscape.
+This can be shaped by how you choose and populated with all your guides, angels, animals, and anything else that you find precious.

-My inner landscape is a hidden world that one enters through a cave, but when you come through the cave you enter a world of tropical rain forests, rivers and waterfalls, beautiful hills and a shining sun.
-It is a landscape that is rich in life and color.
+My inner landscape is a hidden world that one enters through a cave, but when you come through the cave you enter a world of tropical rain forests, rivers and waterfalls, beautiful hills, and a shining sun.
+It's a landscape that's rich in life and color.

-There I find all the precious people who have passed on, and all the possibilities that I wish to create.
-It is a place of peace, beauty and happiness.
+There I find all the precious people who have passed on; and all the possibilities that I wish to create.
+It's a place of peace, beauty, and happiness.